 Welcome back, America.

-Shake off that likely infuriating Kentucky Derby (for a majority of you) and start fresh.
-Though we are curious who is more incensed: Tiz the Law backers this year or Maximum Security bettors a year ago.
+Shake off that likely infuriating (for a majority of you) Kentucky Derby and start fresh.
+We are curious who was more incensed: Tiz the Law backers this year or Maximum Security bettors a year ago.

 In any case, as always, to keep up on the day-to-day happenings across the country, be sure to visit PlayUSA or any of its sister sites.
 Of course, we also have our PlayUSA YouTube channel for those who prefer visuals.

 Now, on to the Rewind:

 There was certainly no shortage of on-the-track action at the 146th Kentucky Derby over the weekend.
 With Authentic picking up the upset of heavy favorite Tiz the Law, trainer Bob Baffert notched his sixth victory at Churchill Downs to tie the Derby record.

 Yet betting action on the race was historically low.

 Churchill Downs reported that the public combined for $79.4 million in wagers on the Kentucky Derby, a figure that reflects a massive 52% dropoff from 2019’s record $165.5 million.

 Certainly, some of the decline stems from having no fans at the race, which was held outside its regular May slot for the first time since 1945.
 Over the previous five years, an average of more than $22 million was taken in at the track.
 Officials with Churchill Downs also attributed the low number to a not-as-favorable favorite (Tiz the Law at 4-5 odds) and fewer horses (15 starters, the smallest field since 1998).